microsoft/MTP-AHQ/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Suggestions and feedback
+We maintain a backlog of suggested sample queries in the project [issues page](https://github.com/Microsoft/MTP/issues).
+Feel free to comment, rate, or provide suggestions.